Choosing a Domain Name

 Choosing a website address

-In this article we will review what a webite address is, along with the common terms that are associated with it.
+In this article, we will review what a website address is, along with the common terms that are associated with it.
 We will also examine the importance of choosing a website address; understanding the elements that should be considered, to provide you with the most beneficial website address for your business.

 A website address provides access to the internet for a business, which means an increase in potential clients and customers.
 Choosing the right website address is a particularly important decision for a business.
 This is because as long as the company is operational, as will the website address be.
 Also, a decision to change a domain name mid-term could be catastrophic for search results and would mean changing all your offline marketing.

 Common terms you might hear that mean website address are ‘web address’, ‘domain name’ and ‘URL’ (Universal Resource Locator).
 URL is more commonly used for specific pages.

 Things you should think about when choosing a website address